Erex147/Name-Selector/README.md

 4. (add l n): basically add f n but with your desired last name
 5. (clear f ns): clears all first names
 6. (clear l ns): clears all last names
+7. (delete f n): deletes a first name of your choice
+8. (delete l n): deletes a last name of your choice
+9. (stop): stops the program